Three offers 5G home broadband with the 5G Hub router, average download speeds of 150Mbps & the first 3 months free.

-As a special offer for March 2023, you’ll get 3 months free 5G home broadband when you order through this link.
-You’ll pay £20 per month from month 4 onwards on your 24-month plan.
-Alternatively, if you’re looking for flexible short-term broadband, you can choose a 1-month rolling plan for £24 per month.
+As a special offer for Black Friday 2024, you can save £5 per month against the standard price for Three’s 5G home broadband when you order through this link.
+This makes it just £19 per month (reduced from £24 per month).
+Alternatively, if you’re looking for flexible short-term home broadband, there’s a one-month rolling plan where you’ll pay £28 per month.

 ---|---|